myTerminal/twiner/README.md

 ## What is it?

-**twiner** is a *bash* script to configure your Linux effortlessly with the help of a menu-driven interface within the terminal.
-It provides a list of commands, some of which may be used while setting up a freshly installed Linux system while others help save time while performing common tasks through shortcuts instead of having to search for commands online.
+*twiner* is a collection of bash scripts to help you configure Linux effortlessly from within a command terminal.
+It provides a set of convenience functions for a growing list of commands, some of which may be used while setting up a freshly installed Linux system while others help save time while performing common tasks without the need to refer to man pages of related commands.

 ## Supported Platforms

 Even though *twiner* may work on any generic Linux system, in its current state, it only contains scripts for the below platforms:

 - Arch (and Arch-based distros)
-- Fedora (and variants of Fedora)
+- Fedora (and other Red Hat like platforms)
-- Debian, Ubuntu and other members of the family
+- Ubuntu (and other members of the Debian family)

 ## How to use

-In order to use *twiner*,
+There are at least two ways one could use *twiner*.

+### As a standalone bash program

+To use *twiner* directly,

 1. Clone the repository on your system